yuanwu910/Movie-DB-Website/README.md

 addComment.php: A page that lets users to add comments to movies.
 This page is fixed to one movie ID, thus, if u want to add comment to a movie as you choose, u should choose it on the navComment.php and will automatically jump to the right comment-add page.

-addMA.php: A page that lets users to add "actor to movie" relation(s).
+addMoA.php: A page that lets users to add "actor to movie" relation(s).

-addMD.php: A page that lets users to add "director to movie" relation(s).
+addMoD.php: A page that lets users to add "director to movie" relation(s).

 Two browsing pages: